 A cyclone watch is normally issued when there are indicators that winds above gale force are anticipated in the area within 24-48 hours.
+The SES may issue an Advice warning or Watch and Act Warning.

-The following actions may be warranted:
+The following actions may be warranted